-If you have a couple of kids in tow, it’s worth choosing one of the Superior Double Rooms, which have space for 2 extra beds; one, Nocellara, also has a terrace.
-Larger still are the 2 suites, Arancio and Cerasuola, which each have a double bedroom and a living room with either 2 sofabeds or space for a rollaway bed.
+If you have a couple of kids in tow, it’s worth choosing a Superior Room, which have space for up to 2 extra beds.
 Biggest of all is the Frantoio Suite, formed from a Superior double and the adjacent living room, and Oliva, a Master Suite with a lovely double bedroom with an ensuite bathtub, a rather cell-like single with an ensuite shower, and a sitting room with a double sofabed.

 There is also a self-catering cottage La Robazza, available for weekly rentals.
 It's is blessed with a panoramic terrace and a private pool, plus 2 double bedrooms with ensuite shower rooms, wrought-iron four-posters and space for an extra bed; there's also a further twin room.